What Are Quality Initiatives?

 Want to get started implementing a quality initiative?Get tools and resources

 Quality Initiatives in Practice

-These are just some of the practices that have successfully implemented Quality Initiatives in MPNs.
-They’ve identified opportunities and taken definitive steps to improve the delivery of care for patients.
+These are practices that have successfully implemented Quality Initiatives in MPNs.
+They've identified opportunities and taken definitive steps to improve the delivery of care for patients.

 Cancer & Blood Specialists of Louisville

 Pontchartrain Cancer Center

 Healthcare professionals from the Pontchartrain Cancer Center in Southeast Louisiana explain how their practice implemented a quality initiative for patients with PV.
 This includes how they identified opportunities for improvement, created a workflow, and the modifications they made to their protocols as a result of the initiative.

 PV Quality Initiative in Action Edutorial

 Even small workflow refinements can provide value for PV patients.
 See the steps the Pontchartrain Cancer Center took to implement their quality initiative and the real world impact it had.Download PDF